Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Where it gets tricky

-If you are not embedding analytics into a product, I usually find stronger defaults elsewhere.
-Sisense is more relevant when the BI output is part of your product, not just part of your internal reporting stack.
+If you are not embedding analytics into a product, I usually find a better default elsewhere.

 Metabase review